tomazJakomin/symfony-api-transaction/README.md

 Used DB locks to support concurrent writes and reads to the DB when editing the customer balance

-## Json documentation
+## API documentation
-Documentation is available at api/doc.json
+Documentation is available at `api/doc`

+## Test coverage
+Basic test coverage for bonus calculations and main deposit controller method

 ## Used technologies
 * Symfony 5